Lugdunum3D/Lugdunum/doc/guidelines.md

 }
 ```

-For short single-line conditions, it's OK to put the condition on one line, but only if it improves readability:
+For short single-line conditions, it is OK to put the condition on one line, but only if it improves readability:

 ```cpp
 if (!condition) return false; // Ok